Unlock Your Adventure: Explore Hot Events, Top Travel Guides, and Exclusive Discounts!

 The link between this peculiar tree and Christmas goes way back.
 In 1833, missionary Henry Williams mentioned a service under a “wide-spreading pohutukawa.”
 The first time it was called a Christmas tree was in 1857 at a feast.
 By the 1860s, settlers were decorating their places with its lovely branches around Christmas.
 People even called it the “Settlers’ Christmas tree”.
 So, it’s been a festive favorite for quite a while!

-Midnight mass in Rome
+Midnight Mass in Rome

 In many Western Christian customs, Midnight Mass kicks off Christmas.
 It’s a festive event on Christmas Eve that usually starts at midnight and welcomes Christmas Day.
 People come together to celebrate the birth of Jesus.